- Docs Home

 - Handling the abnormal state of Pump or Drainer

-For detailed usage of binlogctl
+For detailed usage of binlogctl, refer to binlogctl overview.

 Use SQL statements to manage Pump or Drainer